dOpensource/dsiprouter/docs/source/user/pbxs_and_endpoints.rst

 .. image:: images//dSIP_dashboard.png
         :align: center

 2) Click on Inbound DID Mapping.

 .. image:: images//dSIP_IN_DID_Map.png
         :align: center

 3) Click on the green Import DID button underneath List on Inbound Mappings.

 .. image:: images//dSIP_IN_Import_DID.png
         :align: center

 4)
   a) Click the Browse button and select the file that contains the DID numbers that you wish to use.
   b) Click the green Add button.

 Click `CSV Example <https://raw.githubusercontent.com/dOpensource/dsiprouter/v0.51/docs/images/DID_test.csv>`_ to view a sample of the .CSV file

-5) Click on the blue Reload Kamailio button in order for the changes to be updated.
+5) Click on the Reload Kamailio button in order for the changes to be updated.

 Click here to see an example of a csv file.